 |Deferred and supplementary exams||3–7 Feb 2020|

 Students can enrol online or on campus.
 Refer to the links for more information on the two options:

 Welcome to IIE MSA’s 2019 Orientation ‘O-Week’.
 The next O-Week begins for all commencing undergraduate and Foundation Programme students on 22 July 2019 and ends on 25 July 2019.

 This week is a crucial and intensive induction designed to prepare you for the academic semester ahead.
 This solid academic foundation coupled with exciting social opportunities and events will ensure a smooth transition into studying at IIE MSA.

 During this week, we will help you to prepare for academic learning, understand the mission, vision and values of the MSA community, discover the full array of opportunities available to you as an MSA student and find out how and where you can receive any support you may need.

 Although there is much to learn, there are many friendly and helpful MSA students who will be your ‘O-Buddies’, as well as our expert staff members who are ready to offer advice and support throughout your transition to MSA.
 MSA O-Week is the best way to get started on the path to academic success and to get a feel for the MSA experience.

 No, you can just arrive at campus at the start of O-Week.

-Yes, the five days of O-Week are mandatory.
+Yes, the four days of O-Week are mandatory.